TheoThug/farmdocs/README.md

 **The Dream?**

-Stacks of pancakes, syrup, whipped cream.
+Stacks of pancakes, HOES, whipped cream.

 Then after breakfast, PancakeSwap is aiming to be the \#1 liquidity provider on Binance Smart Chain and the home of new, innovative gamified farming mechanics, many of which we suspect will make it to other chains and beyond.